lorenzochicco99/nvim/README.md

 - `u`
 - `Ctrl+r`

-### The first (second) plugin
+### Your first (second) plugin

 The first plugin (besides nvim-tree) that you will use is undotree.
 It allows you to switch between undo branches, a powerful feature of vim.
-Quoting mbbill/undotree repo:
+Quoting the official [repo](https://github.com/mbbill/undotree):
 "They're a feature of Vim that allow you to go back to a prior state even after it has been overwritten by later edits.
 For example: In most editors, if you make some change A, followed by change B, then go back to A and make another change C, normally you wouldn't be able to go back to change B because the undo history is linear."
 In order to use it, simply hit.
 - `<leader>u`. **Note that `<leader>` means hitting space in normal mode**.